A year ago, simply finding a photograph of Lee Jae-yong was tricky.

 More specifically, the favours were alleged to include backing for a controversial Samsung merger which paved the way for Lee to become eventual head of the conglomerate, a deal that needed support from the government-run national pension fund.

 Lee denied the charges.
 He admitted making donations but denied Samsung wanted anything in return.
-But in August 2017 a court convicted him of the charges and sent him to prison for five years.
+In August 2017 a court convicted him of the charges and sent him to prison for five years.

 What does this mean for Samsung?

 Samsung has sales equivalent to about a fifth of the country's GDP.
-To date it has appeared unaffected by Lee's absence, with Samsung Electronics posting record profits this quarter.
+To date it has appeared unaffected by Lee's absence, with Samsung Electronics posting record profits last year.